mjmahone/graphql-spec/spec/Section 5 -- Validation.md

 **Explanatory Text**

-If any operation defines more than one variable with the same name, it is ambiguous and invalid.
+If any operation or fragment defines more than one variable with the same name, it is ambiguous and invalid.
 It is invalid even if the type of the duplicate variable is the same.

 ```graphql counter-example
 query houseTrainedQuery($atOtherHomes: Boolean, $atOtherHomes: Boolean) {